How to make a DIY joystick control car with Arduino | Step by step instructions

 }

 In the loop function, the analog values are obtained through the joystick module and inserted into the integer variables.
 Also, these values are printed on the serial monitor.
 Then, these values are checked using the IF condition.
 If the X value is greater than and equal to 800, the car moves forward.
 If the X value is less than and equal to 200, the car moves backward.
-If the Y value is greater than and equal 800, the car turns left.
-If the Y value is less than and equal 200, the car turns right.
+If the Y value is greater than and equal to 800, the car turns left.
+If the Y value is less than and equal to 200, the car turns right.
 Otherwise, the car will stop.

 void loop() {